 The Fifth Mountain by Paulo Coelho

-This book is also on the same formula, probably the names and places are new.
-This book is based in Israel and surrounding areas, you will probably get some insights into the geography and beliefs of that region, but am not sure if they are factual.
+This book The Fifth Mountain is also on the same formula, probably the names and places are new.
+This book is based in Israel and surrounding areas.
+You will probably get some insights into the geography and beliefs of that region.
+But am not sure if they are factual.
 The theme of the book is ‘Living your destiny’.
 Some of the quotes that you may like are:

 ‘A child can teach an adult three things: to be happy for no reason, to always be busy with something, and to know how to demand with all his might that which he desires.’

 ‘Take advantage of the chance that tragedy has given you; not everyone is capable of doing so.’

 ‘Sadness does not last forever when we walk in the direction of that which we always desired.’

 Buy this book – The Fifth Mountain by Paulo Coelho at Amazon India.

 - By the River Piedra I Sat Down and Wept by Paulo Coelho

 - The Secret of Shambhala by James Redfield